IBM/solsa-examples/examples/bluecompute/README.md

 ## Deployment

-Deploy the application with `solsa yaml bluecompute.js | kubectl -n bluecompute apply -f -`
+Deploy the application with `solsa yaml bluecompute.js | kubectl apply -f -`

 After about a minute, you can open the URL of the created ingress in a web browser.